New Patients (202) 851-7554

 Instructions Post Tooth Extraction

-A dry socket is a very painful condition that can take place after a tooth extraction.
-After the dentist removes the tooth, a blood clot will form.
+A dry socket is a very painful condition that can occur after a tooth extraction.
+After the dentist removes the tooth, a blood clot forms.
 If the clot comes loose (or does not develop at all), you will get a dry socket.
-It is very important to take good care of the extraction site to prevent this from happening.
+It is very important to take good care of the extraction site to prevent this.

 The following is a list of things you should do to avoid a dry socket: